cjmet/CodeKy_SDM24/README.md

 ### BLOG
 #### 240812 - Interface Refactoring Demo
 * Refactored the PetStore project to use an IProduct interface.
 This will allow us to add an unlimited number of product child classes more easily with less duplication of code.
+  * added an abstract NewProduct() method to work with the foreach List\<IProduct> of products in program.cs
+  * demostrating both the use of methods and reflection for the task.

 #### 240805 - Pet Store Part 3
 * Minor updates.
 Purposefully added an exception in GetCatfoodOrThrow() in order to demonstrate try/catch